All All News Products Insights AI DevOps and CI/CD Community

 Katalon - A Comprehensive Testing Platform

-• Data-driven testing supported: Test data can be imported in various formats such as Excel, CSV, or XML.
-Katalon also allows you to capture data snapshots to check for changes and bind Global Variables to handle test scripts at different development stages.
+• Data-driven testing supported: Import data from Excel, CSV, or XML.
+Capture data snapshots and use Global Variables to support different development stages.

-• Test artifact management: A built-in centralized object repository stores and provides access to all UI elements, objects, and locators you need for your tests.
-With just a few clicks, you can easily update these locators and properties across test cases when there are UI changes.
+• Test artifact management: A centralized object repository stores all UI elements, objects, and locators.
+Update locators across multiple test cases with only a few clicks when UI changes occur.

-• StudioAssist: Leverages ChatGPT to autonomously generate test scripts from a plain language input and quickly explains test scripts for all stakeholders to understand.
+• StudioAssist: Uses ChatGPT to generate test scripts from natural language and explain scripts for broader stakeholder understanding.

 Start Testing With Katalon Now